gokarnapandey/Finance-Data-Processing-and-Access-Control/README.md

 <p>
 A high-performance, enterprise-grade REST API for tracking and analyzing financial data.
 Built with Spring Boot 3.x focusing on scalability, security, and clean architecture.
+It also ships with an optional <b>AI Assistant</b> — a Spring AI + Ollama chatbot that lets you query and manage your finances in natural language with role-based tool calling (see the <code>finance-chatbot/</code> module).
 </p>

 <section>